jamigeo/Qubit/README.md

 # Qubit
-My first step into the Quantum
+My first step into the Quantum (supported by AI)